 Most likely, yes.
 Under Florida’s workers’ compensation laws, you can still recover compensation even if you were at fault.

-Florida’s comparative fault statute governs how parties share liability.
+Florida’s modified comparative fault statute governs how parties share liability.
 If you’re at fault, your compensation will be reduced by the percentage of fault assigned to you.

 We Represent All Injured Workers in Northwest Florida

 While certain jobs may carry more danger than others, you can get hurt in any place of employment.
 Our Fort Walton Beach personal injury law firm serves clients in nearby Destin and throughout the Panhandle.